Eloy Jiménez Preview, Player Props: White Sox vs. Orioles

-The Chicago White Sox and Eloy Jimenez (.333 slugging percentage over his past 10 games, including one homer), take on starting pitcher Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Tuesday at 7:05 PM ET.
+The Chicago White Sox and Eloy Jimenez (.343 slugging percentage over his past 10 games, including one homer), take on starting pitcher Kyle Gibson and the Baltimore Orioles at Oriole Park at Camden Yards, Wednesday at 1:05 PM ET.

 Eloy Jiménez Game Info & Props vs. the Orioles